Skip to Main Content

 Planning a Visit

-For readers building a broader Riverside dining itinerary, the Canyon Crest area is worth treating as a distinct dining node from downtown Riverside, where the Mission Inn anchors a different kind of occasion-driven restaurant cluster.
+For readers building a broader Riverside dining itinerary, the Canyon Crest area is worth treating as a distinct dining area from downtown Riverside, where the Mission Inn anchors a different kind of occasion-driven restaurant cluster.
 The two areas serve different meals and different moods: downtown for event dining, Canyon Crest for the kind of neighborhood meal that sustains a city's everyday food culture.
 Both matter for understanding Riverside's dining character in full.

 Cuisine and Recognition